Changing Note Properties

 ↓ reduces the velocity of the selected notes.

-If any of the selected notes are already at the maximum or minumum value, no changes will be made to any of the notes, to preserve relative velocities.
-You can override this with .
-You can also press v to popup a dialog that will allow you to set the absolute velocity value of each selected note.
+If any of the selected notes are already at the maximum or minimum value, no changes will be made to any of the notes, to preserve relative velocities.
+This can be overrode with .
+Also, pressing v pops up a dialog that will allow to set the absolute velocity value of each selected note.
 Finally, the scroll wheel ⇑ ⇓ will also adjust notes in the same way as the arrow keys (note that like the arrow keys it only affects selected notes, not the note the pointer is over).

 , (comma) will alter the start time of the note. |

 . (period) will alter the end time of the note.
 Both keys will by default make the note longer (either by moving the start earlier or the end later).
-For the opposite effect, use ,/..
+For the opposite effect, ,/. can be used.
 The note will be altered by the current grid setting.
-To change the start/end positions by 1/128th of a beat, use the modifier in addition to these shortcuts.
+To change the start/end positions by 1/128th of a beat, the modifier must be added to these shortcuts.